MicrosoftDocs/Viva/Viva/sales/introduction.md

 ## Role requirements

-If you are using Dynamics 365 Sales as your CRM system, users must be assigned either Sales Manager or Salesperson security role.
+If you are using Dynamics 365 Sales as your CRM system, users must be assigned either Sales Manager or Salesperson security role to use Viva Sales.

+> [!NOTE]
+> If you've assigned a security role to a user, ask the user to sign out of Viva Sales and then sign in again for the security role changes to be reflected appropriately.

 ## Region availability